rikosintie/DevNetAssoc/chapter03/README.md

 Chapter 3 is a great introduction to python.
 You will need to use additional resources to master this chapter but it gets you started.

 ## Useful Websites

 [Learning Python 3](https://mwhubbard.blogspot.com/2018/07/learning-python-3.html)
 This is my blog on Python resources.
 I update it on regular basis so bookmark it and check back weekly.

 [A curated list of Ultimate Python resources!](https://twitter.com/ayushi7rawat/status/1315651868891049984)
 This is a twiter thread.
-It contains a curated list of
+It contains a curated list of:

 * books
 * IDEs
 * playgrounds